-The MIC22600 is a high-efficiency, 6A, integrated switch, synchronous buck (step-down) regulator.
-The MIC22600 is optimized for highest efficiency and achieves more than 90% efficiency, while still switching at 1 MHz over a broad load range with only 1 μH inductor and down to 47 μF output capacitor.
-The ultra high-speed control loop keeps the output voltage within regulation even under extreme transient load swings commonly found in FPGAs and low voltage ASICs.
+The MIC22700 is a highly efficient, 7A, integrated switch, synchronous buck (step-down) regulator.
+The MIC22700 is optimized for highest efficiency, achieving more than 95% efficiency while still switching at 1 MHz over a broad range.
+The device works with a small 1 μH inductor and 100 μF output capacitor.
+The ultra-high speed control loop keeps the output voltage within regulation even under extreme transient load swings commonly found in FPGAs and low-voltage ASICs.
 The output voltage can be adjusted down to 0.7V to address all low voltage power needs.
-The MIC22600 offers a full range of sequencing and tracking options.
-The EN/DLY pin combined with the Power Good/POR pin allows multiple outputs to be sequenced in any way during turn-on and turn-off.
-The RC (Ramp Control) pin allows the device to be connected to another product in the MIC22xxx and/or MIC68xxx family, to keep the output voltages within a certain ΔV on start up.
+The MIC22700 offers a full range of sequencing and tracking options.
+The Enable/Delay pin combined with the Power Good/POR pin allows multiple outputs to be sequenced in any way during turn-on and turn-off.
+The RC (Ramp Control) pin allows the device to be connected to another product in the MIC22xxx and/or MIC68xxx family, to keep the output voltages within a certain $\Delta V$ on start up.

-The MIC22600 is available in a 24-pin 4mm x 4mm QFN and thermally enhanced 24-pin ePad TSSOP with a junction operating range from -40°C to +125°C.
+The MIC22700 is available in a 24-pin 4mm x 4mm QFN with a junction operating range from $-40^{\circ}$ C to $+125^{\circ}$ C.

-Package Types
+Package Type